Trimdon Labour Club: Rise to fame

 and in 1999 a phone call was received from US President Bill Clinton, to which the barmaid asked customers: "Is Tony Blair in?"
 Blair's agent, John Burton asked who it was, and the barmaid replied that it was "someone called Clinton".

 Five years later, Clinton's successor George W. Bush and First Lady Laura Bush called into the club on a visit to the UK with Blair and his wife Cherie.
 In June 2007, Blair announced his resignation from the same stage as his election victory speech 10 years earlier, to a crowd of local Labour supporters and anti-war protesters.
 He returned the next year to make a speech in support of Gordon Brown, who was elected Prime Minister after Blair's resignation.

 Demise

-In 2010, three years after Blair gave up his Sedgefield seat, Trimdon Labour Club closed, citing reasons including the increase in satellite TV, the smoking ban and cheap supermarket alcohol, all of which reduced custom to the club.
+In 2010, three years after Blair gave up his Sedgefield seat, Trimdon Labour Club closed, citing reasons including the increase in satellite television, the smoking ban and cheap supermarket alcohol, all of which reduced custom to the club.
 The decision was confirmed after the new Conservative Chancellor of the Exchequer George Osborne announced a hike in the rate of VAT in that year's budget, making staying open unrealistic.
 The £350 loan from Sedgefield Labour Party was repaid, and the club's secretary Paul Trippet announced that the club would close on 22 July 2010.
 The former club is now a carpet shop.